ModShardTeam/ModShardLauncherTemplate/README.md

 #### Using Jetbrains Rider

-1. Clone the repository
+1. run `git clone https://github.com/remyCases/ModShardLauncherTemplate.git` in the desired folder.
-2. In Rider, select `New Solution` and `More Templates`
+2. In Rider, select `New Solution` and `More Templates`.
 3. Select `Install Template` and select the Template.
 4. Hit Reload.
-The template should now be available under the `Other` category at the bottom.
+The template should now be available under the `ModShard Launcher` category near the bottom.

 #### Using the CLI:
 1. Move into the `ModSources` folder